 Fig 1 iFire Networked Visualisation System.2025

 iFire translates mathematical fire simulation of actual incidents into immersive cinematic scenarios using the film industry standard UNREAL real-time creative tool.
-This core artistic and scientific application is developed for use by creatives, responders and residents.
+This core scientific application is developed for use by creatives, residents, responders and scientists.

 It is currently explored through three case studies using this approach, comprising: an Australian pine plantation fire (Fig. 2, 3), an Australian grassland fire (Fig. 4, 5) and a US mountain forest fire (Fig. 6, 7).